On this page

 - Are they affiliated with any institutions or organizations?

-- Is the author a recognized expert in the area?
+- Is the author a recognized expert in the area they are writing about?

 - Is the information provided suitable for your topic?